Sina247/Hover-Effect-From-Ludwig-Video/README.md

-# ✨ Hover Effect from Ludwig Video
+# ✨ Hover Effect From Ludwig Video

 A clean and smooth hover effect inspired by Ludwig’s tutorial video.
 Built with HTML and CSS, this effect adds subtle animations to elements when hovered, enhancing user interaction and visual appeal.